openjdk/guide/src/index.md

    :   An entirely new test (or tests) may not be required.
 For example, if the bug is an existing regression test failure, then when fixing the bug you should just add the new bug ID to the list of space-delimited bugs in the [\@bug tag](https://openjdk.java.net/jtreg/tag-spec.html#INFORMATIONAL_TAGS) of the failing regression test, even if the test didn't need to be updated.

    **No**
    :   An explanation for why a test is unnecessary or infeasible is required.
 Such an explanation is recorded by adding a label, and possibly a comment, to the bug report.
-The label has the prefix **`noreg`** for regression tests and **`nounit`** for unit tests.
+The label has the prefix [noreg]{.jbs-label} for regression tests and [nounit]{.jbs-label} for unit tests.
 The suffix of the label is described in detail in the [JBS Label Dictionary](#noreg)

 #. **Is modification of shared Java code needed?**